The Robert Means Thompson Society

 How do I join the Robert Means Thompson Society?

-If you have provided for the future of the U.S. Naval Academy Foundation with a gift in your will, trust, IRA account, 401(k), 403(b), or life insurance policy or with a life income gift, you are invited to become a member of the Robert Mean Thompson Society.
+If you have provided for the future of the U.S. Naval Academy Foundation with a gift in your will, trust, IRA, 401(k), 403(b) or life insurance policy, or with a life income gift, you are invited to become a member of the Robert Means Thompson Society.
 If your existing legacy intention or planned gift information is not already included in our records, please contact the planned giving office or complete our RMTS Membership Form.

 If you have not included the Foundation in your plans and you would like to explore the best options for you and your family, please contact the planned giving office.
 We would be happy to provide a confidential forum to discuss your options without obligation.